gberdal/rekognition/README.md

 #### Weaknesses
 - face labeling often misses the `mustache` but detects `beard` very well, depending on the lighting conditions.
-- It seems to miss obvious gestures such as a "middle-finger" on this image `explicit.jpg`
+- It seems to miss obvious gestures such as a "middle-finger" on an image that I had taken of myself.